JeronimoDU/Default-PLUS-PLUS/README.md

 # CUSTOM WIDGETS:

-Default++ offers a high modularity and unlimited number of custom widgets designed by players Widgets use Winlib++ operating system from the library files They can be turned on and off at will from the Main Menu
+Default-- offers a high modularity and unlimited number of custom widgets designed by players Widgets use Winlib++ operating system from the library files They can be turned on and off at will from the Main Menu
 <br>